 Reports of China invading territories of other countries have been making headlines lately.
 Attempts to occupy parts of Bhutan, incursions in the South China Sea, aggressive behavior along the Indian border, and now Chinese fishing vessels are reportedly invading coastal waters belonging to Argentina.

-The Chinese fishing vessels allegedly entered into Argentina’s waters and indulged in what can be described as illegal fishing as these ships deliberately hid their locations.
+The Chinese fishing vessels allegedly entered Argentina’s waters and indulged in what can be described as illegal fishing as these ships deliberately hid their locations.
 The Chinese fishing fleets essentially went dark unexpectedly, which makes their intentions questionable.
 A recent study by ocean-conservation non-profit Oceana throws light on these incidents.

 The Oceana report highlights a troublesome trend among Chinese-flagged fishing vessels, which were largely squid jiggers.
 Oceana analyzed the activity of fishing vessels along the border of Argentina’s national waters from January 1, 2018, to April 25, 2021, using Automatic Identification System (AIS) data from Global Fishing Watch (GFW), an independent nonprofit founded by Oceana in partnership with Google and SkyTruth.
 AIS devices transmit information such as a vessel’s name, flag state, and location.